allanshajimanamel-zz/PantherBuddy-JSP/README.md

 Other major Parts:
 We use AES 128 bit encryption for password encryption.
-This module is used during login and user verification.
+This module is used during login and user verification.<br></br>
 We configured a remote email server on wildfly server to get email session from JNDI.
-This is used to send the new password and to recover password for a user.
+This is used to send the new password and to recover password for a user.<br></br>
-We created a filter to set header in data so that the back button is not allowed unless a user session is active.
+We created a filter to set header in data so that the back button is not allowed unless a user session is active.<br></br>